Skip to main content

 The Master of Nursing (Paediatric and Adolescent Nursing) program is designed for nurses working in acute or community settings to develop knowledge and capability in paediatric and adolescent nursing.
 Students will examine major issues and trends in nursing scholarship and practice and develop an understanding of research in this area.

-To qualify for this program, you must currently work as a registered nurse with at least 0.4 FTE (full-time equivalent) in a setting where care is delivered to paediatric and adolescent patients and have at least three months of FTE (full-time equivalent) experience.
+To qualify for this program, you must be currently working as a registered nurse with at least 0.4 FTE (full-time equivalent) in a setting where care is delivered to paediatric and adolescent patients and have at least three months of FTE (full-time equivalent) experience within the field.

 Key facts